 Wealth Preservation

 A Lifetime Asset Protection Trust is designed to preserve family wealth for future generations.
-By placing assets into the trust, individuals can ensure that their wealth is protected and managed according to their wishes.
+By placing assets into a discretionary trust, you ensure that no single beneficiary has an outright entitlement — which means the assets cannot be lost through a beneficiary’s divorce, bankruptcy, or poor financial decisions.

 Key benefits of wealth preservation through a Lifetime Asset Protection Trust include:

-- Protection of assets from reckless spending or mismanagement
+- Protection of assets from reckless spending, gambling, addiction, or financial mismanagement by beneficiaries

-- Preservation of family wealth for future generations
+- Preservation of family wealth for future generations, with discretionary trusts lasting up to 125 years under English law

 Creditor Protection